DuleDudule/emotions/README.md

 ![App Screenshot](https://imgur.com/cekxSUe.jpeg)

 - Inside the app directory in VSCode right-click the index.html file and select : Open with Live Server.

+## API_KEY and ChatGPT prompt generator

+For the "generate prompt" button to work, you will need to add your api key to the variable API_KEY in the generatePrompt function:

+`API_KEY = "your api key here"`